soerensen3/pascal3d/readme.md

 ## Pascal3DMath

-For Pascal3D you need Math3D which is a opensource math library you can find here: https://bitbucket.org/soerensen3/math3d
+For Pascal3D you need Math3D which is an opensource math library you can find here: https://bitbucket.org/soerensen3/math3d

 ## dglOpenGL